 I felt a little snacky about 2 hours later, so I had a small bowl–maybe 1/2 cup–Trader Joe's Golden Caramel Swirl ice cream that I topped with some almonds and chocolate chips.
 To be honest, I'm not a fan of this flavor because I generally don't like chocolate ice cream, but that's all we had in the fridge.
 It did the trick satisfying my sweet tooth though.

-- 1/2 white onion and some liver sautéed in about 1 tbsp avocado oil
+- 1/2 white onion and liver sautéed in about 1 tbsp avocado oil

 - 1 pre-cooked sweet potato

-- 2 cups kale salad, tossed with some olive oil
+- 2 cups kale salad, lots of olive oil

 - few cherry tomatoes